Guix Introduction Part 4: Try Guix

 Use the

-# show all environment variables currently defined env # guix environment --pure --ad-hoc pkg1 ... -- pkg1 guix environment --pure --ad-hoc r # then in the new shell, the PATH is reduced to only those for the # package, and even basic shell utilities are not in the PATH unless # they are added as one of the packages. echo $PATH
+--pureoption, e.g. to get R1 2 3 4 5 6 7 8# show all environment variables currently defined env # guix environment --pure --ad-hoc pkg1 ... -- pkg1 guix environment --pure --ad-hoc r # then in the new shell, the PATH is reduced to only those for the # package, and even basic shell utilities are not in the PATH unless # they are added as one of the packages. echo $PATHYou may use the

-to control the environment variables to keep, checkguix environment --help
+--preserveto control the environment variables to keep, checkguix environment --helpfor more details. -

 Spawn a shell to run things in an isolated environment